 The first stage of the research will adapt an existing successful programme, called MOSAIC2, so it can be delivered in GP practices and community trusts.
 It will then go onto evaluate whether it works and can be implemented into routine NHS care.

 PPI advisors with the condition are needed to ensure that the way the research is being developed and run is acceptable and enables everyone who wants to participate in the research can do so.
-If you have Intermittent Claudication and would like to find out more about becoming a PPI advisor, then please contact the PPIE coordinator by clicking the button below:
+If you have Intermittent Claudication and would like to find out more about becoming a PPI advisor, then please contact us by clicking the button below.
+Please mention MOSAIC 2 in your message to the Coordinator.

 The Vascular Research PPIE Registry is a UK-wide database controlled and managed by the University of Leicester containing the personal details (name, home postal address, contact telephone and/or email address) provided by individuals who have been invited and have agreed to become vascular research PPIE volunteers.